 In July, the Egba chiefs and members of the Egba Native Authority passed a resolution against the Sole Native Authority system.
 They also charged the Alake with corruption and abuse of power.
 They thereby rejected him as king, rang the bell and beat the traditional drums to that effect.

 Finally, on January 3, 1949, the Alake abdicated.
-The women’s protest, which had intensified from October 1946 to July 1948, had been successful.
-Four women, all executive members of the Abeokuta Women’s Union, including Funmilayo Ransome-Kuti were appointed to the Egba Central Council that replaced the Sole Native Authority.
-The women taxation was also abolished.
+The women’s protest which had intensified from October 1946 to July 1948 had been successful.
+Four women, all executive of the Abeokuta Women’s Union, including Funmilayo Ransome-Kuti were appointed to the Egba Central Council that replaced the Sole Native Authority and the women taxation was also abolished.